oven-baked pork chops in a white ceramic roasting tray

 The USDA recommends 63°C (145°F) with a 3-minute rest.
 They’ll still be juicy and slightly pink inside – safe and delicious.

-How do I stop pork chops from drying out?
+How do I stop oven-baked pork chops from drying out?

 Marinating, not overcooking, and allowing the meat to rest after baking are key.
 Bone-in chops also help retain more moisture.